kylephughes/PhillyFun/README.md

   2. npm run prod - compiles the code to .js files using the command tsc and then runs node ./output/server.js.

 The backend REST API will be written in Typescript to stay consistent with the Angular frontend.
+MongoDB will be used to store all of the data, eventually migrate it to mLab or something similar.

-In Progres.....
+Idea is to allow special "admins" to enter happy hours they see around a given city and a user be able to view and filter based on where they are located.